Master of Public Health

 School of Nursing and Health Sciences

 Master theory and practice with a public health education that’s complemented by real-world learning experiences.
 Here, our faculty invest in your success with teaching that’s focused on one-on-one discussions, hands-on coursework and personal mentoring.
-And to provide worker-friendly schedule options, our program is paced over two years with weekend and evening courses.
+And to provide worker-friendly schedule options, our program is paced over 10 months with weekend and evening courses.

 If you’re ready to expand your interests and passions in the public health realm, we’ll connect you to meaningful research, practical experiences, and professional opportunities.

 The Master of Public Health program is designed for working healthcare professionals who have a commitment to acquire the knowledge and skills that will help them advance to leadership positions.
 Students come from a variety of careers such as health departments, hospitals, integrated health delivery systems, HMOs, group practices, government agencies, and nongovernmental organizations.

 - Attend a highly respected public health program while continuing to work

 - Class sizes limited to 20 students allow you to get the most value from your education

 - Gain skills through a hands-on customized practicum experience based on career interests

 - Opportunities to engage in real-time program planning or research, working alongside faculty to address prevalent public health challenges on a local, national, and global level

 - Supportive faculty who are continuously available and committed to assisting you at each step of the program

 - Development of skills that will prepare you to promote and protect public health and safety through education, service, and evidence-based science